Stability theory of game-theoretic group feature explanations for machine learning models: Introduction

-Grouping the predictors and explainers based on the summation across the groups is discussed in \cite{aas}; it has been observed by the authors of \cite{aas} that forming groups by dependencies alleviates the inconsistencies between the marginal explanations and the data.
-Another work, \cite{MartingroupShapley}, also focuses on group explainers based on the resulting quotient games and provides a practical perspective.
-The groups there are formed by feature knowledge rather than dependencies and the conditional game is approximated by the method outlined in \cite{aas2021}.
-Nevertheless, those works only focus on the Shapley value and consider pointwise empirical games rather than random ones (which is not suitable for studying the operator stability); and finally, the shared mutual information is not taken into account in forming the groups.
+Designing explainers based on predictor groups has been discussed before in \cite{aas}, where the groups are formed based on linear dependencies.
+The authors of \cite{aas} observe that forming groups by dependencies alleviates the inconsistencies between the marginal and conditional approaches.
+The work of \cite{MartingroupShapley} focuses on quotient game explainers and provides a practical perspective on their implementation.
+The groups there are formed by feature knowledge rather than dependencies, and the conditional game is approximated by the method outlined in \cite{aas2021}.
+Those works mainly focus on the Shapley value and consider deterministic empirical games and investigate practical aspects of grouping.
+Motivated by the aforementioned articles, our work focuses on rigorous analysis of group explainers which we believe complements the works of \cite{aas,MartingroupShapley}.
+Below is a brief summary of technical results presented in our paper that address issues $(i)$-$(iii)$.

-In this article, we investigate explanation operators that address issues (P1)-(P3) in an abstract setting in the context of operator continuity.
-Stability here is understood in the sense of model perturbation in an appropriate functional space.
-Specifically, the main objectives of the article are

-\begin{itemize} \item [(a)] to develop a procedure that partitions the set of predictors by utilizing information-theoretic measures of dependence, which would effectively reduce the dimensionality of the problem;

-\item [(b)] to formulate novel group explanation methodologies based on game values with coalitional structure applied to both marginal and conditional games, which allow us to unify the two types of explanations;

-\item [(c)] to study the effect of predictor grouping on the stability of corresponding explanation operators. \end{itemize} In what follows, we provide a summary of the key ideas and our main findings.